Page Contents

 Color worksheets hold children’s attention better, plus they can challenge students to think in ways that black and white worksheets can’t.
 Take a look at our incredibly effective BINGOBONIC Phonics worksheets for example.
 The phonics practice is based on familiar vocabulary, but changes to a color-coded system, allowing students to think and solve problems in a variety of ways.

-- Simple words and picto-puzzles
+Simple words and picto-puzzles

-- Color-puzzles and speaking challenge
+Color-puzzles and speaking challenge

 Finally, if you think black and white is better because it’s more cost effective, think again.
-Teachers and educators can get up to 50% off the retail price for FUN!books.
+Teachers and educators can get up to 50% off the retail price for FUNbooks.
 At 50% off, the price is cheaper for the FUN!books than for black and white prints or photocopies page-per-page.
 Don’t forget about the time you’ll save never making or searching for worksheets to use in your lessons again.

 Problem 3.
 Inconsistency in amount of homework and how often it’s assigned